shawn-lindberg/sandman/README.md

 Sandman has a Discord server to support our community.
 You can join it here: [Sandman Discord](https://discord.gg/XBYtSAXK2B)

+Sandman also has a YouTube channel: [Sandman YouTube](https://www.youtube.com/@project-sandman)

 ## Disclaimer

 The current methods of using Sandman to control a bed involve either modifying the electronics of the bed hand control or electrically interfacing with the bed through its controller connector.
 It is possible that either one of these techniques may void the warranty on the bed.
 If you choose to do this, you do so at your own risk.
 We hope that in the future we will be able to develop another technique that avoids these issues.